7 Key Elements Every Business Plan Needs

 5) Financial plans

 A robust financial plan and explicit financial metrics for success should also be included.
-Outline how R&D, marketing and sales spends are expected to be converted into revenue.
+Outline how the company expects to convert R&D, marketing, and sales spending into revenue.
 Graphical representations of the information can be an excellent way of conveying this information.
 This is how an accountant can help with a business plan.

 6) Marketing plans

 This can also be described as a ‘growth strategy’, detailing how marketing techniques and sales tactics will be employed to raise the profile of the business and drive revenue.
 Discuss the specific channels to be employed, as well as the messaging to be used in both marketing material and sales meetings.
-Try and foresee questions that may be asked about the product or service and have answers at the ready.
+Anticipate questions that people may ask about the product or service and prepare answers in advance.

 7) Clarity and ease of use

 The document needs to be clear and easy to understand both for internal and external audiences.
-Internal audiences should treat the document as a one-stop shop for information about the business and use it to inform their decision making day-to-day; while external audiences, including potential investors, should be able to get a complete vision of the business and its goals.
+Internal audiences should see the document as a complete source of information about the business.
+They can use it to help with their daily decision-making.
+External audiences, including potential investors, should be able to get a complete vision of the business and its goals.

-At J Sweeney Accountants, we offer business planning services to ensure your business plan is useful and contains all the necessary information for a successful start of your business.
-Get in touch or give us a call on 01604 950034
+At J Sweeney Accountants, we offer business planning services.
+We make sure your business plan is helpful and contains all the necessary information for a successful business start.
+Get in touch by giving us a call on 01604 950034

 Share: